-As part of our housing rules and precautionary measures, we have a formalized procedure to follow in the event of a fire at our facility.
-Please read through this information and make note of your role in such a situation.
-It is important to safely evacuate and account for everyone living in the housing units.
+As part of our rules and preventive measures, we have a formal procedure to follow in case of a fire at our facility.
+Please read through this information and make a note of your role in such a situation.
+It is essential to evacuate safely and account for everyone in the housing units.

-MANDATORY FIRE DRILLS will be scheduled twice each semester.
+MANDATORY FIRE DRILLS will be scheduled three times a year.

 - In case of fire, evacuate your apartment/bedroom immediately.
 Assess your situation.
 KNOW WHERE YOUR EXITS ARE & practice your exit routes.
 The two (2) exits for each apartment are the door and the window.
 Use whichever avenue is safest and furthest from the fire itself.
 REMEMBER to close ALL DOORS BEHIND YOU.
 This will prevent the spread of smoke and fire within the unit. - 2.
 If you can, try to get everyone out of the unit.
 Do your best to account for everyone in your apartment.
-Obviously, do not put yourself in harm's way, but if you are able to make sure all of your roommates are safe, it will be great help to the fire department. - 3.
+Do not put yourself in harm's way, but if you can ensure all your roommates are safe, it will be helpful to the fire department. - 3.
 Call "911" from a safe, alternative area.
-DO NOT CALL FROM THE APARTMENT THAT HAS A FIRE.
-Go to a separate building or apartment and notify the fire department as soon as you can.
-If you can, go to the Resident Manager's apartment - #42.
-DO NOT ASSUME THAT SOMEONE ELSE HAS ALREADY CALLED THE FIRE DEPARTMENT. - 4.
-If the fire department deems it necessary, they will make the call to evacuate the other buildings. - a.
-Evacuated Tenants are to immediately proceed to the designated "safe" area is the CENTRAL LAKES COLLEGE WEST parking lot located directly across Mississippi Parkway.
+DO NOT CALL FROM THE APARTMENT THAT HAS A FIRE. - 4.
+Go to a separate building or apartment and notify the fire department immediately.
+DO NOT ASSUME THAT SOMEONE ELSE HAS ALREADY CALLED THE FIRE DEPARTMENT. - 5.
+If the fire department deems it necessary, they will make the call to evacuate the other buildings. - 6.
+Evacuated Tenants are to immediately proceed to the designated "safe" area in the CENTRAL LAKES COLLEGE WEST parking lot located directly across Mississippi Parkway.
 This is very important because we need to account for everybody.
-At this time, one of the housing staff will be informing the fire department of who is and isn't out of the housing units.
-YOUR KNOWLEDGE OF WHO IS HOME AND WHO IS GONE IS CRUCIAL.
-It is imperative that everyone congregates at the designated spot. - b.
-Only the Tenant's under evacuation should proceed to the safe area.
+At this time, one of the housing staff will inform the fire department who is and is not out of the housing units.
+YOUR KNOWLEDGE ON WHO IS HOME AND WHO IS GONE IS CRUCIAL.
+Everyone must assemble at the designated spot. - 7.
+Only the Tenant under evacuation should proceed to the safe area.
 Extra people at the safe spot who are not under evacuation will make it harder to account for those in immediate danger.